 - Pulse again, and adjust until you get the right consistency.
 You can now remove the dough from the food processor and start to knead it.
-Dive the dough into 2 smaller balls of dough to make it easier to work with.
+Divide the dough into 2 smaller balls of dough to make it easier to work with.

-- Flatten one of the balls of pasta as best you can, and begin to run it through your pasta roller on its widest setting.
+- Flatten one of the balls of pasta as best you can, and begin to run it through a pasta roller on its widest setting.
 To help get the dough more pliable, it's a good idea to fold it in half and run it through the machine at the widest setting a few times.

 Chocolate Mascarpone Filling

 - Mix all of the ingredients together until they are fully combined.